 Description: Using the current Missing TXNs (Enrollment TXNx) workflow, add the 867_02 to the list in the Tran Type drop-down menu.
 This will allow Market Participants to obtain information about missing 867_02s.

 MarkeTrak tool will allow additional and specific information to be added to the sub-type which will enhance the TDU’s ability to resolve in a more timely and accurate manner.

+Unexecutable feature will now require comments from TDSP

 GUI: Missing TXNs (Enrollment TXNs)